-We are working closely with over 30 charities and communities across Edinburgh, all year round, to break down any barriers that might prevent groups and individuals coming to the Fringe, in particular those who would not otherwise have the opportunity to experience the festival or arts in general.
+We work closely with over 30 charities and communities across Edinburgh, all year round, to break down any barriers that might prevent groups and individuals coming to the Fringe, in particular those who wouldn't otherwise have the opportunity to experience the festival or arts in general.

-The success of the Fringe relies on the city and its residents, and we are committed to finding ways for even more Edinburgh people to engage with and enjoy the arts.
+The success of the Fringe relies on this city and its residents, and we're committed to finding ways for even more Edinburgh people to engage with and enjoy the arts.
 No matter who you are or where you come from, everyone is welcome.